bokulich-lab/q2-fondue/tutorial/tutorial.md

 qiime tools view fondue-output/metadata.qzv
 ```
+> *Note:* make sure to have q2-metadata installed in your conda environment with `conda install -c qiime2 q2-metadata`.

 ### Using the sequencing data
 Apart from avoiding the tedious search and manual downloading of these large piles of data,